UNINETTSigma2/documentation/software/userinstallsw/R.md

 following is the procedure to install the package called XYZ by the user *user1* on  SAGA.
 Please remmeber to use your username instead of *user1*

+-  Installing packages may take a long time, specailly if your comparing with installing on a Windows or Mac computer.
+The reason for this is that unlike Windows or Mac some packages will be compiled from source code to work on the operating system we have on the HPC systesms.

+-  There is no internet access from compute nodes, so you can not install packages as part of your job.
+You need to install them using the login node and make sure to provide the path in the job script (examples below)

 *The examples is for SAGA*
  -  Login to saga
  -  Load the module